oriser/Bolt/README.md

 a message will be sent indicating how much each participant is required to pay to the group's host (including delivery rate).
 It will even keep reminding the participants to pay until they've marked themselves as paid.

+## Features
+* Automatic detection of Wolt group links shared to a Slack channel
+* Automatic monitoring over participants' ordered items and sending how much each participant has to pay, including delivery rate
+* It will try to automatically match the Wolt user to a Slack user and tag the relevant user, in case no matching Slack user found, an admin can add a custom user with `/add-user` command
+* Per-order debts reminders